aminEdraki/py-intelligibility/README.md

 Note that the clean and degraded speech signals must be time-aligned and of the same length.
 The algorithms only support 10 KHz sampling rate.

+## Missing Features
+Voice activity detection is not implemented yet.

 ## References
 If you use pywstmi or pystgi, please cite the references [1] and [2], respectively:
 ```